zoekirsh/ruby-enumerables-hashes-and-enumerables-sfo01-seng-ft-111620/README.md

 ```

 As we can see, our "accumulating" `Hash` called `memo` is the thing we need to
 update.
-But in each call to our block we receive the pair as a two-element
+But in each call to our block, we receive the pair as a two-element
 `Array`.
 We'd like to split that into the `key` and the `value`.
 While we could
 use `pair[0]` and `pair[1]`, Ruby provides a nicer way to do that work called
 "destructuring assignment."